Bride kidnapping: Great Britain

+On 10 November 1690, Mary was lured outside from the home she shared with her great-aunt on Great Queen Street, Westminster, where the three men forced her into a six-horse coach and took her off to the coachman's house.
+There, she was forcibly married to Campbell, without her consent, and without the presence of her legal guardian Robert Byerley, the son of her great-aunt.
+By order of the Lord Chief Justice, the marriage was annulled and Mary was returned to her guardian within two days, to whom she was wed two years later.

+Sir John was then arrested and indicted for the abduction on 11 December, convicted by jury, and hanged at Tyburn on 23 December 1690.
+Reputedly a "nasty piece of work", Johnston had previously been involved in a similar elopement with a Miss Magrath in County Clare, Ireland and had subsequently been imprisoned in Dublin as a debtor.
+He was also alleged to have committed rape in Utrecht.
+However, the real culprit was Campbell, who had lured the impoverished Johnston with money, but escaped scot-free.
+The marriage was annulled on 20 December 1690 by the Parliament of England, which passed a personal Act of Parliament:

+the Mary Wharton and James Campbell Marriage Annulment Act 1690 (2 Will. & Mar.
+Sess.
+2. c.
+9).

+Campbell's older brother, the 10th Earl of Argyll and later 1st Duke of Argyll, had unsuccessfully petitioned against the annulment.

 Italy

 The custom of fuitina was widespread in Sicily and continental southern Italy.
 In 1965, this custom was brought to national attention by the case of Franca Viola, a 17-year-old abducted and raped by a local small-time criminal, with the assistance of a dozen of his friends.
 When she was returned to her family after a week, she refused to marry her abductor, contrary to local expectation.
-Her family backed her up, and suffered severe intimidation for their efforts; the kidnappers were arrested and the main perpetrator was sentenced to 11 years in prison.
+Her family supported her, and suffered severe intimidation for their efforts.
+The kidnappers were arrested and the main perpetrator was sentenced to 11 years in prison.

 The exposure of this "archaic and intransigent system of values and behavioural mores" caused great national debate.
 In 1968, Franca married her childhood sweetheart, with whom she would later have three children.
 Conveying clear messages of solidarity, Giuseppe Saragat, then president of Italy, sent the couple a gift on their wedding day, and soon afterwards, Pope Paul VI granted them a private audience.
 A 1970 film, La moglie più bella (The Most Beautiful Wife) by Damiano Damiani and starring Ornella Muti, is based on the case.
 Viola never capitalised on her fame and status as a feminist icon, preferring to live a quiet life in Alcamo with her family.

 The law allowing "rehabilitating marriages" (also known as marry-your-rapist law) to protect rapists from criminal proceedings was abolished in 1981.